 When we are unable to get into action we say we don’t feel ‘motivated’ enough, using the term as if it’s an emotion.
 Let’s consider what motivation really means?
 Motivation means having a motive, a cause or reason to act, it’s our ‘why’, that is, the second stage of planning.
 Motivation, it turns out, is not something we feel, it is something we think.
 This means we don’t have enough clarity on ‘why’ we want it, the rewards of reaching our goal and any upside during the process.

 For example, you want to study to get a better job.
 Rewards from finishing the qualification include pride in achievement and increased social status/salary/employability.
 Rewards along the way may include, leaving a bad job, making new friends, living on campus/new city and for some the joy of learning.
-All of this only count if you personally think they are positive.
+All of these only counts if you personally think they are positive.

 The ‘why’ must also be the net reward after considering all costs; personal effort, actual costs, potential costs, losing the security of your current position and consequences of doing it badly (taking many years or not graduating).
 If there is no negative consequence of staying where you are now but action requires much effort for undefined rewards, why make the effort?
 Because you should?
 Because you ‘want it’?
 Neither of these is reasons enough to get you into action.

 Are your attempts at ‘getting motivated’ making it worse?